ultranoise/digital-lutherie/README.md

 Notice the instructions ```DigitalIn. and DigitalOut. ``` for accessing the digital pins.

-Another examples for dealing with digital in/out:
+Here another example for managing digital in/out:

 ```